fmuny/timeseries_cv/README.md

 ## Example

-This code snipped shows how to implement the cross-validation schemes using `caret`.
+This code snippet shows how to implement the cross-validation schemes using `caret`.
 The functions can be directly loaded into `R` using `source_url()` from the `devtools` package.
 In the examples I use cross-validation for parameter tuning only.
 However, the functions could generally also be used to test out-of sample predictive performance.

 ```r
 # Load packages